TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

  <H5>Ah, the things I do and did</H5>

-By the way, that image above is a HyperCube.
-It lives in a 4th dimensional world of mathematics called Topology.
+By the way, that image above is a **HyperCube**.
+It lives in a 4th dimensional world of mathematics called **Topology**.
 My interest in it came about through my interest in Moebius strips.
-I read a book called _The Mathematical Magpie_, edited by Clifton Fadiman.
+I read a book called **_The Mathematical Magpie_**, edited by Clifton Fadiman.
 It was a wonderful trip into fourth dimensional spaces and beyond. (see below).
+I used to make many moebius strips, cut them in half, thirds, and fourths and see what happens.
+You should try it.
+What I couldn't do was glue the edges of a moebius strip together to make a Klein bottle.

 Over my 81 years of existence I made many things.
 When I was young, mostly in grammar school, I used to make so many things any child would make, you know paper folding, wooden and plastic planes, drawing, clay, paper mache, soap carving, etc., etc.